It can feel difficult to choose the right lightweight wheelchair for your needs, with so many on offer. In this article we will explain:

 There are now many types of wheelchairs available many of which are self-propelled wheelchairs.
 This is great news for the significant percentage of our population who live with limited mobility or disability.
 But it can also make the decision process confusing and difficult.

-2) Transit wheelchair: Transit wheelchairs, also known as transport chairs, are small, portable, light wheelchairs with small wheels.
+Transit wheelchairs, also known as transport chairs, are small, portable, light wheelchairs with small wheels.
 These are best suited to short trips and days out – and are commonly used by the elderly and in hospitals and healthcare establishments.
-They are often ultra light weight and portable.
+They are often ultra lightweight folding wheelchairs and portable.

-5) Bariatric wheelchair: Obesity is becoming an increasingly difficult issue in the Western world – and for those with mobility problems or health issues it can be difficult to maintain a healthy weight.
+Obesity is becoming an increasingly difficult issue in the Western world – and for those with mobility problems or health issues, it can be difficult to maintain a healthy weight.
 For individuals classed as medically obese specialist wheelchairs are required, to ensure maximum comfort, support and safety.
 These wheelchairs incorporate heavy-duty steel and specialist padding.

 Most wheelchair models can also be customised.
 If you have specific needs it is important to speak with retailers and manufacturers if you can’t find what you are looking for.
 They should be able to help you find a solution that perfectly fits your needs.